LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 ## Writing posts ##

-To write articles, you have to user Markdown langague.
+To write articles, you have to use Markdown language.
 [Here](https://guides.github.com/features/mastering-markdown/#examples) you can find the main basics of Markdown syntax.
 Please note, there are many different versions of Markdown and some of them are not supported by Hexo.
 To use tags plugins to highlight code or add Fancybox image, please read [Hexo docs](https://hexo.io/docs/tag-plugins.html)